kean/Nuke/Documentation/Nuke.docc/Extensions/ImagePipeline-Extension.md

 }
 ```

 > Tip: The recommended way to load images with ``ImagePipeline`` is by using Async/Await API.
-But the pipeline also has API that works with closures and Combine publishers.
+But the pipeline also has API that works with closures.

 ## Caching